Shivom Price Reaches $0.0004 (OMX)

-Shivom (CURRENCY:OMX) traded flat against the U.S. dollar during the 1 day period ending at 15:00 PM ET on February 13th.
-Shivom has a total market capitalization of $396,468.06 and approximately $69.00 worth of Shivom was traded on exchanges in the last 24 hours.
-During the last week, Shivom has traded flat against the U.S. dollar.
-One Shivom coin can currently be purchased for approximately $0.0004 or 0.00000004 BTC on popular cryptocurrency exchanges including Kucoin, IDEX, CoinBene and Coinsuper.
+Shivom (CURRENCY:OMX) traded flat against the U.S. dollar during the twenty-four hour period ending at 12:00 PM Eastern on February 16th.
+Over the last seven days, Shivom has traded flat against the U.S. dollar.
+One Shivom coin can now be bought for approximately $0.0004 or 0.00000004 BTC on cryptocurrency exchanges including IDEX, Kucoin, Coinsuper and CoinBene.
+Shivom has a market capitalization of $396,468.06 and $69.00 worth of Shivom was traded on exchanges in the last day.

 - Polygon (MATIC) traded 1% higher against the dollar and now trades at $1.65 or 0.00004286 BTC.